 Their parents were forever in mourning.
 The same could be said for many in the small, tightly-knit community where everyone seemed to know each other.
 The entire town was in mourning — and in shock.

 One can only imagine the number of prayers whispered for the two girls.
 Then and now.

 In death, a waitress and a stay-at-home mom have become some of Campbellton’s best-known citizens — not because of who they were, but how they died.

 ALEX JOHNSON, PAINTER

-Thanks to a sturdy leather harness, Alex Johnson was able to safely paint the crosses without becoming a fatality himself.Perhaps it didn’t occur to Alex at the time — although maybe it did — but his crosses have no doubt saved lives and severe injuries simply by being a constant reminder.
-After seeing the crosses, a novice climber would think twice about scaling the north face.
-No one wants to be that third cross.The man who initially painted the Sugarloaf’s famous crosses is buried in the same cemetery as Dorvil and Lottie Ramsay.
+Thanks to a sturdy leather harness, Alex Johnson was able to safely paint the memorials without becoming a fatality himself.Perhaps it didn’t occur to Alex at the time — although maybe it did — but his crosses have saved lives and injuries simply by being that constant reminder.

+Johnson, a founding member of the Royal Canadian Legion in Campbellton, died in 1997.
+He was 98.The man who initially painted the crosses on Sugarloaf Mountain is buried in the same cemetery as Dorvil and Lottie Ramsay.

 RAMSAY FAMILY REACTION

 The two crosses didn’t go over well with the Ramsay family, especially Jane, the mother.

 That’s understandable.
 Seeing the two memorials day in and day out was a painful reminder for mom that her two girls were never coming home.